One of the questions I get asked the most about the Germany VTL is what daily life is like in Germany right now.

 Self-isolation could be up to 14 days, although this may be reduced to five days for fully-vaccinated individuals with a low viral load.
 There is no general rule, and you’ll need to consult the local health authority for guidance.

-Even after you’re released from self-isolation, you’ll still need to wait until 21 days from the date of your positive test to fly home.
-That’s because ICA has a policy that anyone diagnosed with COVID-19 within 21 days of departure may not fly to Singapore.
+Even after you’re released from self-isolation, you’ll still need to wait until 21 days (14 days from 7 Oct 2021) from the date of your positive test to fly home.
+That’s because ICA has a policy that anyone diagnosed with COVID-19 within 21 days (14 days from 7 Oct 2021) of departure may not fly to Singapore.

 For the full details on the implications of testing positive in Germany, refer to the linked post.